HuRuilizhen/HuRuilizhen.github.io/_posts/2024-10-02-Processes.md

 # Operation on Processes 📝

-System must provide mechanisms for:
+System must provide mechanisms for `Process Creation` and `Process Termination`.
-- Process creation
-- Process termination

 ## Process Creation